Students and Teachers

 The PNA Foundation offers valuable, affordable training at various sites throughout the state.
 Seminars led by nationally-recognized professionals cover topics ranging from social media, community journalism, web design, and much more.
 All students are invited to register for any training session offered by the Foundation at a discounted (often free) rate.
 Visit our events page for a complete list of upcoming training.
 Archived webinars are also available.

 The Student Keystone Media Awards contest recognizes high school, college and university journalism that provides relevance, integrity, and initiative in serving readers.
 Pennsylvania high school, college or university students that meet the criteria outlined in the contest rules may enter the contest.
+Contest rules are available in November with a January deadline.
+Winners are announced by mid-March.

 Each year, in celebration of National Newspaper Week, the PNA collects some of the most impactful and engaging stories written by Pennsylvania journalists at both large and small daily and non-daily and digital news media publications across the commonwealth and consolidate them into the Real News newspaper.
 It is our hope that these articles inspire you and serve as a reminder of the meaningful work that is being done by industry professionals to inform and educate readers in local communities.
 Visit our Real News Newspapers for Students page to request your free copies.